zapier/black/README.md

                                   piping source on standard input).
   -S, --skip-string-normalization
                                   Don't normalize string quotes or prefixes.
+  --single-quote                  Use single quotes instead of double quotes in
+                                  strings except for triple-quoted strings.
   --check                         Don't write the files back, just return the
                                   status.
 Return code 0 means nothing would change.
 Return code 1 means some files